mongodb-developer/mongodb-ai-playground/README.md

 - All interactions are performed via the interactive UI in Jupyter-compatible environments.
 - Visualize chunking, embeddings, vector search results, and knowledge graphs.

+## Features

+- 📄 **Document Chunking**: Flexible strategies (fixed, recursive, markdown) for splitting documents.
+- 🧠 **Embeddings & Vector Search**: Store and search embeddings in MongoDB Atlas using [langchain-mongodb](https://github.com/langchain-ai/langchain-mongodb).
+- 🔎 **RAG Playground UI**: Step-by-step interface for chunking, embedding, and querying.
+- 🕸️ **Knowledge Graph RAG**: Build and visualize entity/relation graphs from docs and run graph-based QA.
+- 🧩 **Extensible**: Built for experimentation with LangChain so that you can use different loaders, embeddings models, LLMs and more.

 ---